learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 # PCA for Facial Image Recognition

 ## Introduction

-In this lesson you'll get to explore an exciting application of PCA: as preprocessing for facial image recognition!
+In this lesson, you'll get to explore an exciting application of PCA: PCA can be used for preprocessing facial image recognition data!

 ## Objectives

 You will be able to:

-- Use PCA to discover the principal components with images
+- Use PCA to discover the principal components of image data
 - Use the principal components of a dataset as features in a machine learning model

 ## Load the data